Registration windows and tools reference

 The Register sections to atlas and Register volume to atlas panels (dockable windows) include three tabs, each containing a different group of related registration tools (see image on the right).
 Click the tab to view its contents.

-Tools to select the reference-brain atlas that you want to use and to register (align) your brain images to the reference atlas are organized in sections accessed by clicking the dropdown indicators.
+Tools to select the reference-brain atlas that you want to use and to register (align) your brain images to the reference atlas are organized in sections; click the drop-down indicators to expand each section.
+The specific

-Current Calibration: Choose, create, or edit the calibration that specifies the reference-brain atlas you're using for the registration and provides specimen orientation and scaling information.
+Current Calibration: Create, Edit, or Activate the calibration that specifies the reference-brain atlas you're using for the registration, specimen orientation and scaling information.

-Once you have selected or created the calibration for your registration, you may want to collapse this section.
+Once you have activated the calibration for your registration, you may want to collapse this section.

 Registration: Tools and controls for automatically registering (aligning) your brain images to a reference brain atlas.
-These are specialized for users to Register sections or to Register volume.
+The tools displayed depend on whether you want to register sections or register a volume.

 Registration Info: Enter image information and view quantitative registration information.